 This legacy trail project will offer visitors a truly quintessential Colorado experience.
 That is why it was chosen as one of former Governor Hickenlooper’s 16 highest priority trail projects in the state as part of the Colorado the Beautiful Initiative.

 The first portions of the Peaks to Plains Trail in Clear Creek Canyon Park opened in 2016 and 2017, offering four miles of 10-foot-wide paved surface right along Clear Creek.
-The next step will be continuing the trail east to Golden with the Mouth of the Canyon segment.
+In 2021, the 1.75 mile Gateway Segment opened at the entrance to Clear Creek Canyon.

 In fall 2017, the final three quarters of a mile of the first segment of trail opened, along with a developed recreation area and trailhead.
 The Big Easy trailhead and recreation area has a restroom, 54 parking spaces, fishing platforms over the water, picnic pavilions, a geology garden, and a boardwalk in areas where vegetation needs to be protected.
 A new bridge also spans the creek, which connects to the Mayhem Gulch trailhead westward up the canyon.

 The Peaks to Plains Trail is already in place from Golden to the confluence of the South Platte River, as are many segments at the top of Clear Creek Canyon and Loveland Pass.
 Clear Creek County Open Space and Jeffco Open Space have previously completed four of the 16 miles within the canyon.